-Bryan Clarke, Chairman of the Punch & Judy Fellowship, pays tribute and shares his memories of Percy Press Snr.
+Bryan Clarke, one time chairman of the Punch & Judy Fellowship, pays tribute and shares his memories of Percy Press Snr.

 "I first met Percy when I was 12 years of age, at a British Puppet and Model Theatre Guild (BPMTG) Exhibition at the Royal Hotel in Russell Square, London, where I had been asked to perform by the exhibition organiser Harold Aidleberry, as I had appeared on Television (In the days of Black & White TV).